singh1114/best/_posts/2019-05-03-basic-introduction-to-node.js-async-await.md

 `await add(1, 2);`

-But keep in mind to call await only in an async function. __The task of the await keyword is to stop the flow until the Promise is resolved.__ This can sometimes lead to a bad position.
+But keep in mind to call await only in an async function. `The task of the await keyword is to stop the flow until the Promise is resolved.` This can sometimes lead to a bad situations.

 There are some cases when all the function calls are mutually exclusive and are not related to each other.
 In that case, using `PromisifyAll` is a good solution.
 This will help you to reduce time wastage within the function.